Normal BMI band for men: What research says and why

 Mood, stress, and cognition data

 Psychological health data include mood ratings, stress scales, cognitive tests, and sleep metrics such as total sleep time, time in deep sleep, and number of awakenings.
-Chronic depression, anxiety, and poor sleep are strongly linked to higher rates of heart disease, diabetes, and even death, independent of traditional risk factors.[5]
+In a 2014 European Heart Journal clinical review, Hare and colleagues summarized evidence linking depression with worse cardiovascular outcomes and recovery, independent of traditional risk factors.[5]
 Men with untreated depression after a cardiac event have significantly worse outcomes than those whose mood is treated.

 Conditions linked to it

 When the story behind a man’s health report is not optimized, a few common patterns tend to show up.
 Low testosterone, or hypogonadism, is one.
-Men with confirmed low total and free testosterone plus symptoms such as low libido, erectile dysfunction, low energy, and reduced muscle mass have higher rates of obesity, diabetes, and cardiovascular disease.
+Men with confirmed low total testosterone on repeat morning testing plus symptoms such as low libido, erectile dysfunction, low energy, and reduced muscle mass have higher rates of obesity, diabetes, and cardiovascular disease.
 Careful testosterone therapy in appropriately selected men can improve sexual function, mood, body composition, and anemia, although its long-term cardiovascular safety is still being studied.[1]

 Another frequent pattern is metabolic syndrome, where elevated waist circumference, blood pressure, triglycerides, fasting glucose, and low HDL cluster together.
-This combination roughly doubles the risk of cardiovascular events and increases the risk of type 2 diabetes fivefold.[3]
-Men with metabolic syndrome often also have low-grade inflammation and lower testosterone, tying hormone and cardiometabolic domains together.
+This combination roughly doubles the risk of cardiovascular events and increases the risk of type 2 diabetes several-fold in many studies and consensus summaries.[3]
+Men with metabolic syndrome often also have lower testosterone and low-grade inflammation, tying hormone and cardiometabolic domains together.
+Importantly, this can occur even when BMI falls in the “normal” band if visceral fat is high.

 Sleep-disordered breathing, especially obstructive sleep apnea, is common in midlife men and reveals itself in both hard and soft data: loud snoring, daytime sleepiness, elevated blood pressure, and abnormal overnight oxygen or heart rate patterns.
 Untreated sleep apnea is linked to hypertension, atrial fibrillation, stroke, and insulin resistance, and treating it with continuous positive airway pressure (CPAP) improves several of these biomarkers.